shanet/WebRTC-Example/README.md

 $ npm start
 ```

 With the server running, open a recent version of Firefox or Chrome and visit `https://localhost:8443`.
 Note the HTTPS!
-There is no redirect from HTTP to HTTPS!
+There is no redirect from HTTP to HTTPS.

 ## TLS